s-macke/concepts-of-programming-languages/docs/exercises/Exercise8.md

 * A candidate can only change to a leader or follower
 * A follower can only change to a candidate

+### Attack Endpoint

 For now, node 0 starts as a leader, the others as followers.

-### Attack Endpoint
+Hence, the leader election is skipped for now.
+Start with the attack coordination.

 Implement an "attack" endpoint and start the server on the port defined by the port list.
 The "attack" endpoint uses the REST Method POST, receives the time of the attack as string, prints the attack time on screen and returns a 200 status code.